 Understanding Legal Resources for Undocumented Students

-Navigating college life can be stressful — especially for undocumented students who are concerned about their immigration status.
+Navigating college life can be stressful — especially for undocumented students concerned about their immigration status.

-To understand the various legal considerations undocumented students may face during college, we spoke with we spoke with Maritza Agundez, Esq., the Deputy Director of Legal Affairs at the Coalition for Humane Immigrant Rights (CHIRLA).
+To understand the various legal considerations undocumented students may face during college, we spoke with Maritza Agundez, Esq., the Deputy Director of Legal Affairs at the Coalition for Humane Immigrant Rights (CHIRLA).
 She identified some helpful tips and legal resources that are important for undocumented students to know.

-Editor's Note: We've editing this interview for clarity.
+Editor’s Note: We’ve edited this interview for clarity.

 What is the current status of DACA?
 Do you believe the Biden administration's promise for progress?

-The apply for DACA, but first-time applicants will be put on hold, and the result of those applications is unknown.
+The current status of DACA is being determined by an ongoing court case in a Texas federal court.
+As of now, everyone can apply for DACA, but first-time applicants will be put on hold, and the result of those applications is unknown.
 There is no change to renewal applications, and people with DACA should renew and may still request travel under advance parole.

-The Biden administration provided an initial reaction to the court case stating it would comply but provide a more robust response in the future.
+The Biden administration initially reacted to the court case stating it would comply but provide a more robust response in the future.
 The administration also continues its support of the U.S. Citizenship Act of 2021, which would provide a pathway to citizenship for undocumented people in the U.S., including an expedited process for DACA recipients.

 Are undocumented students protected on college campuses?
 Are there ways institutions can legally protect undocumented students?